Eunice-Osuagwuh/aws-cloud-devops-projects/01-aws-account-setup/README.md

-AWS IAM, Identity Centre, and Organisation Setup

-This project documents the setup of an AWS Organisation, IAM Identity Centre, and permissions management.
-It is part of my #MyJourneyToBecomingACloudEngineer.
+## AWS IAM, IDENTITY CENTER, AND ORGANIZATION SETUP

-Project Objectives
+## Project Objectives

-Create and configure an AWS Organisation with 3 environment accounts
+- Create and configure an AWS Organisation with 3 environment accounts.

-Designate one account as the root (Management account)
+- Make one account the root user (Management account)

-Set up AWS IAM Identity Centre with 5 users
+- Set up AWS IAM Identity Centre with 5 users.

-Group users by roles (Admin, Developer, DevOps)
+- Group users by roles ( e.g. Admin, Developer, DevOps).

-Create and attach permission-set policies to the different groups
+- Create and attach permission-set policies to the different groups created.

-Enable account switching through IAM Identity Centre (SSO)
+- Switching between accounts within the organisation in the IAM identity centre (SSO) page.

-Tools Required
+## Tools Required

+- New email addresses (i.e., ones that haven’t been used for an AWS account)
-AWS Management Console
+- AWS Management Console.
+- AWS Organisation

-IAM Identity Centre
+- IAM Identity Centre

-AWS Organisation

-Basic AWS accounts with new email addresses
+- Basic AWS account(s)

-GitHub (for documentation)
+- Notion (for documentation)

-Step-by-Step Instructions
+## Step-by-Step Instructions

-Phase 1: AWS Management Account Setup
+### Phase 1: Setting Up an AWS Management Account

-Open AWS.com
- and sign up with a new email.
+Step 1: Open AWS.com and sign up using an email address

-Sign in to the AWS Management Console using the root user.
+Step 2: Sign in to the AWS Management Console using the root user of the account

-Enable MFA from IAM to secure the account.
+Step 3: Enable MFA from the IAM

-Review: This account serves as the management account, securing access with MFA according to AWS best practices.
+**REVIEW:** This step was used to create the main account, which will serve as the management account for the organisation, and MFA was activated to secure it and comply with AWS best practices.
+The account was logged in using the root email portal.

 ![AWS IAM MFA setup](images/AWS-IAM-MFA-setup.png)

-Phase 2: Create an AWS Organisation
+### Phase 2: Create an AWS Organisation

-Go to AWS Organizations in the console.
+Step 1: Go to AWS Organisation in the console (the root user account)

-Create three accounts: Development, Staging, Production.

-Enable “All features” during setup.
+Step 2: Create a Development account

+Step 3: Create a Staging account

+Step 4: Create Production account

+Step 5: Click create and select all features

-Wait for the organisation to be fully created.
+Step 6: Wait for the organisation to get created

-Review: These accounts form the AWS environment structure.
-MFA is enabled on all accounts.
+**REVIEW:** This is where the different AWS environments are created that will form the organisation.
+This is after the management account was created in the previous step.
+The MFA of all three environment accounts were also enabled to comply with AWS best practices.

+### Issues Encountered, Troubleshooting and Solution

+- After adding one account, I was
+- Unable to add another account, Error message (”You exceeded the quota for accounts in your organisation”)
+- Troubleshooting: I checked Service Quotas and requested a limit increase.
+- Their response was “ it was restricted to only one account to avoid the misuse of the account since it was still a fresh account.

 ![AWS Organization Creation](images/aws-organization-creation.png)

-Issue Encountered: Unable to add more than one account due to the initial quota.
-Solution: Requested a limit increase in Service Quotas.

-Phase 3: Create Permission Sets
+### Phase 3: Create Permission Sets

-Go to Permission Sets in IAM Identity Centre and create:
+Permission Sets created in IAM Identity Centre:

 Group Permission Set
-Admin-Team	Admin-permission
+Admin-Team- Admin-permission
-DevOps-Team	PowerUser-permission, SystemAdmin-permission
+DevOps-Team- PowerUser-permission
-Developer-Team	DataScientist-permission
+Developer-Team- DataScientist-permission

 Review: Permission sets ensure users have access only to what is needed for their role.